-- Additionally, RSASSA-PKCS1-v1_5 is used in AGSE-PKI certificates, Argon2id is used for password hashing, and SHA-512 is used for general hashing.
+- Additionally, Ed25519 is used for signing, Argon2id is used for password hashing, and SHA-512 is used for general hashing.

 - Signal’s Double Ratchet ensures strong forward secrecy though a combined symmetric key ratchet (for consistent forward secrecy) and asymmetric key ratchet (for intermittent “self-healing” or “future secret” forward secrecy).

 - Cyph Burner: Castle uses the same Double Ratchet technique.